dushimsam/GSoC-22/README.md

 ## Documentation:📄

-During the GSoC period, I got the time to create and organize documentation for both the [**Fossology UI**](https://github.com/fossology/FOSSologyUI) and Fossology [**REST-API**](https://github.com/fossology/fossology).
+During the GSoC period, I got the time to create and organize documentation for both the [**FOSSology UI**](https://github.com/fossology/FOSSologyUI) and FOSSology [**REST-API**](https://github.com/fossology/fossology).
 The documentation contains all the user and developer information of the project and is organized in a way to be easily accessible by all.

 The weekly documentation of updates can be found at [**FOSSology/gsoc**](https://fossology.github.io/gsoc/docs/2022/ui/updates/samuel/2021-06-24)